-• Online Lesson 7 - Partners on LaunchPad Central
+- Online Lesson 7 Partners on LaunchPad Central - Watch: online lesson 4 Distribution Channels on LaunchPad Central

-- Slide 1:Title Slide

-- Team name

-- Team members

-- Team number

-- 1 to 2 sentence description of your innovation

-- Number of customer interviews for the current week and the total

-- Slide 2: Current business model canvas with any changes marked

-- Slide 3: Current Value Proposition Canvas

-- Slide 4: What did you learn from talking to your customers?
-What are your proposed experiments to test customer segment and value proposition hypotheses?

-- Hypotheses: Here's What We Thought

-- Experiments: So Here's What We Did

-- Results: So Here's What We Found

-- Iterate: So Here's What We're Going to do Next

-- Slide 5: Rough diagram of activities and resources/partners needed to accomplish them
+- Slide 1:Title Slide . - Team name - Team members - Team number - 1 to 2 sentence description of your innovation - Number of customer interviews for the current week and the total - Slide 2: Current business model canvas with any changes marked - Slide 3: Current Value Proposition Canvas for one VP-CS - Slide 4: What did you learn from talking to your customers?
+What are your proposed experiments to test customer segment and value proposition hypotheses? - O Hypotheses: Here's What We Thought - O Experiments: So Here's What We Did - O Results: So Here's What We Found - 0 Iterate: So Here's What We're Going to do Next - Slide 5: Rough diagram of activities and resources/partners needed to accomplish them

-Upload your update to Dropbox by 10:00 am EDT on August 6th
+Upload your update to Dropbox by 10:00 am EDT on August 12th